-The heart art of Shan State, is located about 30km to Taunggyi and surrounded by the beautiful mountains.
+The heart art of Shan State is located about 30km to Taunggyi and surrounded by beautiful mountains.
 It is a beautiful highland lake, 900 meters above sea level.
-The lake is 22km long and 10km across, and inhabited by many different ethnic groups of the area.
+The lake is 22km long and 10km across and inhabited by many different ethnic groups of the area.
 The floating market, the floating farm and the unique leg-rowers (Inthar), Inle traditional style of fishing are very interesting.

 Phaung Daw Oo Pagoda and Market

 Phaung Daw Oo Pagoda is very famous for its annual festival, the Buddha images wander around the village in the lake.
 The Market is adjacent to the Phaung Daw Oo Pagoda.
 You can buy local and lake products, handicrafts and souvenirs.
 You can observe traditional ways of life of tribes.

 Inthar Stilt House in Inle lake

 Inle Lake is the home of some 80,000 Inthars, native lake dwellers, in 17 villages.
 Many Inthars live in their huts and wooden bungalows on floating islands, while some live by the villages lakeshore, Most houses are built on water and wood frames are washed with crude oil.
 There are five-day rotating markets around Inle lake villages, Local people around the lake buy and sell on boats.
 It is a traditional interesting floating market to see Inthars way of life.

 The native people, Inthars, grow vegetables on floating islands which are a collection of floating weed and water hyacinth.
 These floating islands can be cut, dragged by boats and even be sold like a piece of land.
 Floating gardens can be found mostly in Kay lar, Inchan, and Zayatgyi villages.

 Alo Taw Pauk Pagoda which is situated in the village of Nan Pan is said to have been built by King Asoka.
 Its ancient handicraft and architecture can be studied there.